 Finally, the Plaintiffs argued that even if the cap applies, Plaintiffs are entitled to a judgment in the amount of $530,000 rather than $515,000 because the exposure to lead-based paint continued to arise after October 1, 1996.
 Plaintiffs’ lawsuit and expert testimony were at odds with this contention.
 Still, I give Plaintiffs’ lawyers an “A” for creative effort in trying to get another $15,000 for their clients.

 As Robin Silver with Miles & Stockbridge points out, Maryland joins courts in Hawaii, Washington and Oregon have expressly rejected the intrusion of personal injury claims into their respective CPAs.
 I am as pro-plaintiff as the next personal injury lawyer, but I can see the wisdom in the court’s holding in this case.

-You can find the Maryland Court of Appeals’ opinion here and see the oral argument in the case here (fourth from the top).
+You can find the Maryland Court of Appeals’ opinion here.
+I watched the oral arguments.
 After listening to Judge Irma S. Raker asking Plaintiff’s lawyer the same question at least three times without getting an answer to her satisfaction, you feel pretty confident where the court is going in this case.

 What Do We Get Out of This Case